SamuelCochrane/mkdocs-blog/docs/posts/Why Executives Are Rude On Sales Calls.md

 > "Wow, you look like a highschooler.
 You sure you know anything?"
 > - President of a shipping & logistics company

 These aren't exactly the nicest things to say right to the face of someone you just met.
 Don't you become an executive by being good with people?
-Where's all the [[emotional intelligence]]?
+Where's all the [[emotional intelligence|emotional intelligence]]?

-This became common enough that I had to take a step back and figure out what was going on. [[The System Is Working Perfectly, You Just Don't Understand What It's Designed To Do]]
+This became common enough that I had to take a step back and figure out what was going on. [[The System Is Working Perfectly, You Just Don't Understand What It's Designed To Do|The System Is Working Perfectly, You Just Don't Understand What It's Designed To Do]]

 Think about why they're even on the call.
 - The department actually using the software has already signed off on it, so they're not there to validate the functionality.
 - Legal and pricing have already been communicated, so they aren't there to haggle.
 - They won't be personally using the software, so there aren't questions on how to do things.

 They aren't there to evaluate the software.
-They're there to evaluate **[[About|me]]**.
+They're there to evaluate **[[./About|me]]**.

 That might sound a bit grandiose, but hear me out for a second.